-There’s nothing better than fluffy pancakes on a weekend morning.
+There's nothing better than fluffy pancakes on a weekend morning.
 My kids always vote for pancakes for breakfast.
-I love this sweet potato pancakes made with leftover sweet potatoes, gut-friendly kefir (a great sub for buttermilk), and a blend of unbleached flour and oat flour.
-This recipe is healthy, tasty, and simple to make.
+I love this recipe for sweet potato pancakes made with leftover sweet potatoes, gut-friendly kefir (a great sub for buttermilk), and a blend of unbleached flour and oat flour.
+This recipe is healthy, tasty, and simple to make!

 These sweet potato pancakes are made with kefir, a cultured, fermented dairy beverage that is loaded with probiotics.
 It contains more probiotics than regular yogurt.
-Probiotics are live microorganisms that protect your gut environment, defending against bad bacteria in your belly and improve your digestive system.
+Probiotics are live microorganisms that protect your gut environment, defending against bad bacteria in your belly, and improve your digestive system.
 Kefir is a great gut-friendly alternative to buttermilk with a similar flavor profile when used in baked goods.
 If you don't have kefir, buttermilk will work well in this recipe.

 Gut health is a very popular topic in nutrition research.
 They are finding out just how much our gut health affects other systems in the body.
 It can affect everything from cognitive function to hormone regulation, weight loss, and immune response.
 Poor gut health can also impact your body's ability to absorb nutrients from your diet.

 This month, the Recipe Redux network of health and nutrition-focused bloggers are sharing recipes that contain ingredients to improve your gut health.
 Feeding your beneficial gut bacteria can help you feel your best throughout the cold and flu season.
 A healthy belly is super important for boosting your immune system.
 A happy belly equals a healthy, well-functioning, body!

 For this recipe, you can buy canned organic sweet potato puree or make your own.
 You can cook the potato a day in advance, peel and puree, so that it's ready to use the next morning.
 There is not a strong sweet potato flavor here, it's very subtle and adds more tasty nutrition to the pancakes.
 If you use cooked sweet potato and still have some chunks of potato in your batter, throw it all in the blender and blend until smooth.
 Let it rest for 5 minutes before cooking pancakes.